cupcakearmy/cryptgeon/README.md

 Running `pnpm run dev` in the root folder will start the following things:

-- a memcache docker container
+- redis docker container
-- rust backend with hot reload
+- rust backend
-- client with hot reload
+- client

 You can see the app under [localhost:1234](http://localhost:1234).